 National Health Service in National Cyber-Security Crisis

 The WannaCry ransomware attacks that took place in May 2017, gripped the nation, rendering businesses, schools and public authorities powerless against the infection.
-Amongst the reported 300,000 organizations was the British National Health Service (NHS).
-An organization already under strain from tight budgets, growing demands and a 24-hour schedule.
+Amongst the reported 300,000 organisations was the British National Health Service (NHS).
+An organisation already under strain from tight budgets, growing demands and a 24-hour schedule.

 “Basic IT Security”

 The attack itself contained strains of code that allowed it to act as a ‘worm’ and spread from one infected machine to another silently across a network.
 This meant that a single infected machine on the network of a trust, put the entire network at risk and within hours a third of all NHS trusts had been infected.

 In March and April of 2017, however, NHS Digital had warned all trusts to fix and patch the exact bug which was exploited during the Attack.
 Amyas Morse, Head of the National Audit Office since stating:

 “It was a relatively unsophisticated attack and could have been prevented by the NHS following basic IT security best practice.
 There are more sophisticated cyber-threats out there than WannaCry so the Department and the NHS need to get their act together to ensure the NHS is better protected against future attacks.”

 For an organisation that holds such huge quantities of highly sensitive data, the ease at which an attack could affect networks is worrying.
 In a recent parliamentary hearing Department of Health Officials admitted that all 200 trusts in the UK, had failed tests on cyber-security.
 And even with trusts beginning to act and implement further security measures, Rob Shaw, the NHS Digital deputy chief executive, still believes trusts are falling short of the ‘High bar’ set for cyber-security standards.